arduino/docs-content/content/arduino-cloud/02.features/09.advanced-chart/advanced-chart.md

 ---
-title: Multible Variable Chart Widget
+title: Multiple Variable Chart Widget
 description: Learn how to use the advanced chart widget, which allows you to track several variables in real time or during a specific time period.
 author: Karl Söderby
 tags: [IoT Cloud, Charts, Data Plotting]